In business as in life, you should always crawl before you walk and walk before you run. And so it goes when developing the idea for your new startup.

 Think of your Business Concept Statement as a tool that distills your voluminous business plan into a handy one- or two-page document.
 Not only does it lay the groundwork for the business plan to come, it also refines your idea, outlines the consumer problem it aims to solve, and discusses how the idea will fit into the overall market.
 It’s a snackable snapshot you can share with investors, lenders, and/or future partners.

 What Should a Business Concept Statement Include?

 While brevity is the hallmark of a solid Business Concepts Statement, it should still encompass some key elements and provide a thoughtful analysis of your idea, a glimpse of the existing market, and a value proposition that distinguishes you from the rest of the market.

-- A brief description of the Business Concept – a sentence or two that captures the essence of your product or service.
+- A Brief Description of the Business Concept.
+This doesn’t have to be more than a sentence or two that captures the essence of your product or service.

 - The Market Need.
 Identify the void in the marketplace that your business idea is going to fill.
 This could be a problem your product or service will solve, an emerging market your product will help to define, or the absence of a product or service that people don’t even know they need.

 - Your Solution.
 This is a more in-depth discussion of how your business idea is going to fill the void, solve the problem, or create a new market.
 It’s also your chance to discuss why your product or service is the answer and, more specifically, why YOU are the perfect person to bring the idea to market.

 - Your Proposed Business Model.
 This is a critical component for every stakeholder involved because this is the element of the Business Concept Statement that details how you are going to make money.
 You’ll want to discuss how you’re going to charge for your product or service, the business processes you plan to implement, and the resources you’ll need to make it a success.